-Beside the feel, firmness, support, and temperature of a bed, there are two other big elements that couples should be mindful of.
+Beside the feel, firmness, support, and temperature of a bed, there are two other elements that couples should be mindful of.
 In our opinion, however, these next two factors aren’t nearly as important as what we discussed in the top portion of this review.

-The first is edge support, which is woefully overlooked by a lot of couples.
+The first is edge support, which is often overlooked when people go mattress shopping.
 Edge support is all about how tough and strong the edges of the bed are.
 If the edges compress a good amount, you could experience a roll-off feeling, which you won’t like.

 Like many other all-foam beds, Tuft & Needle doesn’t have fantastic edge support.
 It’s not bad, but it’s nothing to write home about.
-If you plan to share a full size mattress, you should either (1) go up a size or (2) consider a different mattress—but to be honest, there aren’t many beds at this price point with exceptional edge support.
+If you plan to share a twin XL or full size mattress, you should either (1) go up a size or (2) consider a firmer mattress—but to be honest, there aren’t many beds at this price point with exceptional edge support.

 How did the Slumber Yard get the Tuft & Needle bed?